 Gun Incidents in Great Britain

-Man Tasered after assaulting a police officer in Leeds, West Yorkshire.
+Police officers arrested four people after seizing a viable firearm and knives during searches in West Bromwich, West Midlands.
 Click on media link to read full report.

 Filter your incident search